Jay2-davic/SPOC_code/README.md

 # Project Description

 The SPOC project aims to establish an automated, high-throughput experimentation workflow to screen solid state polymer electrolytes.
-This repository contains code to reproduce the data cleaning workflow and data processing for the SPOC project.
+This repository contains code to reproduce the data cleaning workflow, data processing, and active learning for the SPOC project.
 Electrochemical impedance spectroscopy processing code is included as a Python file which was used to determine bulk ionic conductivities.

 ## License